maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 (??)
 The less jitter is observed, the less buffer a decoder must have, and the more confidence in a transmission latency constraints can be gained and utilized.

-The current draft discusses the approach of (??) objectively measuring the performance metrics of QUIC connections (both STREAMS and DATAGRAMS) using an artificially generated payload.
+The current draft discusses an approach of objectively measuring the transmission delay, jitter, and other performance metrics {{performance-metrics}}
+for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure {{payload-format}}.
+Both streams {{RFC9000}} and unreliable datagrams {{RFC9221}} are going to be supported, however, for the time being performance metrics {{performance-metrics}} are defined for datagrams only.

+TODO (Maxim):  at an application level, application protocol level

-This approach could be used during the Media over QUIC protocol development to:
+The suggested approach could be used during the Media over QUIC protocol development to:

-- evaluate the STREAMS versus DATAGRAMS performance and efficiency,
-- compare the independent implementations of the Media over QUIC protocol or perform regression testing of the same implementation,
+- compare the independent implementations of the protocol and/or perform regression testing of the same implementation,
-- evaluate various congestion control schemes considered for implementation.
+- evaluate various congestion control schemes considered for including in the protocol,

-(??)
-The same approach can be used for the other protocols, why not to say about it
+- evaluate protocol performance and transmission efficiency using either STREAM or DATAGRAM frames.

-(??
-Why not to simply use QUIC statistics provided by the library.
+TODO (Maria or later): Why not to simply use QUIC statistics provided by the library.
 Provide motivation for these

-(??)
-Are we going to add links to the srt-xtransmit application as an example of implementation
+// When a QUIC endpoint receives a valid DATAGRAM frame, it SHOULD deliver the data to the application immediately, as long as it is able to process the frame and can store the contents in memory.

+TODO (Maxim):
+- Idea of generating payloads of variable length to emulate I, P, B frames and different scenarious.
+- We need a method to compare streams and datagrams at the same amount of data -> message number, groups of datagrams.

 ## Requirements Notation